The-Hacker-Recipes/The-Hacker-Recipes/docs/src/web/inputs/api.md

 === HTTPMethods

-[HTTPMethods](https://github.com/ShutdownRepo/httpmethods) his can be useful to look for HTTP verb tampering vulnerabilities and dangerous HTTP methods.
+[HTTPMethods](https://github.com/ShutdownRepo/httpmethods) this can be useful to look for HTTP verb tampering vulnerabilities and dangerous HTTP methods.

 ```bash
 httpmethods -u http://www.example.com/